-101. "Extended stay hotel or motel" see "Lodging."
+101.93.
+"Extended Stay Hotel or Motel" see "Lodging."

-102. "Façade" means the exterior face of a building which is the architectural front, sometimes distinguished from the other faces by elaboration of architectural or ornamental details.
+102.94.
+"Façade" means the exterior face of a building which is the architectural front, sometimes distinguished from the other faces by elaboration of architectural or ornamental details.

-103. -50.
+103.95.
 "Family" means one or more persons occupying a single dwelling unit, related by blood, marriage, domestic partnership, adoption, or other custodial arrangement.

-104. "Family Home" Means a facility as defined in Section 414.22 of the Code of Iowa, and including, but not limited to, Elder Family Homes and Elder Group Homes.
+104.96.
+"Family Home" Means a facility as defined in Section 414.22 of the Code of Iowa, and including, but not limited to, Elder Family Homes and Elder Group Homes.

-A. "Elder Group Home" means a facility as defined in Section 231B of the Code of Iowa.
+a.
+"Elder Group Home" means a facility as defined in Section 231B of the Code of Iowa.

-105. -51.
+105.97.
 "Federal" means pertaining to the Government of the United States of America.

-106. "Fence" means a structure made of wood, metal, masonry, or other material, typically used to screen, enclose, or divide open space for a setback or along a design site line.
+106.98.
+"Fence" means a structure made of wood, metal, masonry, or other material, typically used to screen, enclose, or divide open space for a setback or along a design site line.

-107. "Financial Services" means provision of financial and banking services to consumers or clients.
+107.99.
+"Financial Services" means provision of financial and banking services to consumers or clients.
 Walk-in and drive-in services to consumers are provided on site.
 Typical uses include banks, savings and loan associations, savings banks, and loan companies.
 An ATM (automatic teller machine) which is not accompanied on-site by an office of its primary financial institution is considered a general retail service use type.

-108. "Firework Sales" means establishments selling consumer first class fireworks and consumer second class fireworks.
+108.100.
+"Firework Sales" means establishments selling consumer first class fireworks and consumer second class fireworks.
 A firework Seller License issued by the State Fire Marshal is required.
 Firework establishments must comply with all standards of the National Fire Protection Act 1124 and Code of Iowa, Section 100.19.

-109. -52.
-"Floor area ratio" means the quotient of gross floor area divided by gross site area.
+109.101.
+"Floor Area Ratio" means the quotient of gross floor area divided by gross site area.

-110. "Food Sales" means establishments or places of business primarily engaged in the retail sale of food or household products for home consumption.
+110.102.
+"Food Sales" means establishments or places of business primarily engaged in the retail sale of food or household products for home consumption.
 Typical uses include groceries, delicatessens, meat markets, retail bakeries, and candy shops.

-- A. Convenience Food Sales: Establishments occupying facilities of less than 10,000 square feet; and characterized by sales of specialty foods or a limited variety of general items, and by the sales of fuel for motor vehicles. - B. Limited Food Sales: Establishments occupying facilities of less than 10,000 square feet; and characterized by sales of specialty foods or a limited variety of general items, but excluding the accessory sale of fuel for motor vehicles.
-Typical uses include delicatessens, meat markets, retail bakeries, candy shops, and small grocery stores. - C. General Food Sales: Establishments selling a wide variety of food commodities, using facilities larger than 10,000 square feet.
+- a.
+Convenience Food Sales (Convenience): Establishments occupying facilities of less than 10,000 square feet; and characterized by sales of specialty foods or a limited variety of general items, and by the sales of fuel for motor vehicles. - b.
+Limited Food Sales (Limited): Establishments occupying facilities of less than 10,000 square feet; and characterized by sales of specialty foods or a limited variety of general items, but excluding the accessory sale of fuel for motor vehicles.
+Typical uses include delicatessens, meat markets, retail bakeries, candy shops, and small grocery stores. - c.
+General Food Sales (Generals): Establishments selling a wide variety of food commodities, using facilities larger than 10,000 square feet.
 Typical uses include supermarkets.

-111. "Footcandle" means the unit of measure expressing the quantity of light received on a surface.
+111.103.
+"Footcandle" means the unit of measure expressing the quantity of light received on a surface.
 One footcandle is the illuminance produced by a candle on a surface one foot square from a distance of one foot.

-112. "Forward Light" means for an exterior luminaire, lumens emitted in the quarter sphere below horizontal and in the direction of the intended orientation of the luminaire.
+112.104.
+"Forward Light" means for an exterior luminaire, lumens emitted in the quarter sphere below horizontal and in the direction of the intended orientation of the luminaire.

-113. -53.
-"Frontage" means the length of a property line of any one premises abutting and parallel to a public street, private way, or court.
+113.105.
 "Frontage" means the length of a property line of any one premises abutting and parallel to a public street, private way, or court.

-114. "Fully Shielded Luminaire" means a luminaire constructed and installed in such a manner that all light emitted by the luminaire, either directly from the lamp or a diffusing element, or indirectly by reflection or refraction from any part of the luminaire, is projected below the horizontal plane through the luminaire's lowest light-emitting part.
+114.106.
+"Fully Shielded Luminaire" means a luminaire constructed and installed in such a manner that all light emitted by the luminaire, either directly from the lamp or a diffusing element, or indirectly by reflection or refraction from any part of the luminaire, is projected below the horizontal plane through the luminaire's lowest light-emitting part.